 Investment banking, M&A, private equity, and other financial services firms rely on DealCloud to track their deal flow and manage their pipeline, among other tasks.

-Compared with modern M&A CRMs with relationship intelligence, where contact and company profiles are automatically created from your inbox and calendars, DealCloud relies on manual data entry.
+Compared with modern M&A CRMs with relationship intelligence, where contact and company profiles are automatically created from your inbox and calendars, DealCloud still relies on manual data entry over automation.
 Meaning your team must devote time to keep data clean & organized manually.
 This process alone can cost your team hundreds of hours per year.